How To Handle Underperforming Employees?

 It is important that you are ready with all details like reports, materials, even witness records or people’s views if required.

-The idea is to not be able to make your case that leaves plenty of room for confusion and unnecessary conflict.
+The idea is to not be able to make your case which leaves plenty of room for confusion and unnecessary conflict.

 Also, you would not want to make the condition hostile for the employee, rather more cooperative and understanding.